StPaulStylee/videogame_api/README.md

 ### What's next?
 Currently, there is no user authentication built into the application.
 In the near future, I will use Passport.js to create a registration and login feature, which will allow for users to have a much more personal experience.
+Further, I plan on expanding the schema in such a manner that users can "rate" a game and that rating with be aggregated into a "community rating" and shared with user on search.
+Also, comments that are defined with each rating will also be available.
+There is an endless amount of possibilites with the data provided by the GiantBomb API, so who knows what else may lie ahead.

 ### Is BrokenClock! live on the web?
-Currently that application is running on Heroku, but the features that use a database are not currently functioning.
-I am in the midst of getting a PostgreSQL DB set up, so please check back soon.
-[Visit Here!] (https://radiant-dawn-24676.herokuapp.com/)
+It is temporarily offline while I implement proper JSONP support.